katedobroth/test-doc/_sections/cloud_sockets.md

 1. In the Cazena console, on the __Cloud Sockets__ tab, select __Hive__ (or Impala) on the left side of the screen.
 1. Copy the DNS address and port from the right side of the screen, then paste them into the Connection Pane in RStudio.
+1. Add `,SSL=1` to the connection string, before the final parentheses.

 ![ Hive Connection ](assets/documentation/cloud_sockets/hive_connection.png "Hive Connection")